 Fed's Jerome Powell Calls For More Economic Aid, Warning 'Weakness Feeds On Weakness'

-Federal Reserve Chairman Jerome Powell urged Congress to provide another round of pandemic relief, saying it's better to do too much than too little.
+Federal Reserve Chairman Jerome Powell urged Congress to provide another round of pandemic relief Tuesday, saying it's better to do too much than too little.

+However, hours later, President Trump dashed hopes for any quick deal with lawmakers, saying he'd called a halt to negotiations until after the November election.

+In an earlier speech Tuesday, Powell had noted the economy was bouncing back more quickly from the pandemic recession than many forecasters expected.
+But he added that the recovery is far from complete – echoing comments he made to NPR during an interview last month.

 "Even if policy actions ultimately prove to be greater than needed, they will not go to waste," Powell said Tuesday in a speech to the National Association for Business Economics.
 "The recovery will be stronger and move faster if monetary policy and fiscal policy continue to work side by side to provide support to the economy until it is clearly out of the woods."

-Powell said that the economy had bounced back more quickly from the pandemic recession than many forecasters expected but added the recovery is far from complete – echoing comments he made to NPR during an interview last month.

-He also warned Tuesday that without additional support, the economy could slip into a downward spiral "as weakness feeds on weakness."
+He also warned the group that without additional support, the economy could slip into a downward spiral "as weakness feeds on weakness."

 "A long period of unnecessarily slow progress could continue to exacerbate existing disparities in our economy," Powell said.
 "That would be tragic, especially in light of our country's progress on these issues in the years leading up to the pandemic."